Leave the city behind you and you will discover that even the landscape of the night sky changes, especially when you enter the Cape’s Great Karoo.

 Alien life aside, looking up at the night skies and better understanding our galaxy recently got a boost from global experts and international science media with the announcement of the Event Horizon Telescope (EHT) project, which has just produced the first ever direct image of a black hole.

-The results tell us that black holes identified into three types: stellar black holes, supermassive black holes and intermediate black holes, are not just black abysses; rather they can emit huge jets of plasma where their immense gravity pulls in streams of matter into its core.
+The results tell us that black holes identified into three types: stellar black holes, supermassive black holes and intermediate-mass black holes, are not just black abysses; rather they can emit huge jets of plasma where their immense gravity pulls in streams of matter into its core.

 Albert Einstein first predicted black holes in 1916 with his general theory of relativity.
 While scientists have known of the existence of black holes it was only indirectly, and some scientist who without visual proof even denied they existed, until now that is.